fuzzygroup/blog/_posts/2019-06-04-sales-marketing-advertising-and-public-relations.md

 Advertising and Public Relations are both elements of a marketing strategy in that, when executed well, *create* demand.
 Now the best description of the difference between advertising and public relations cast them in light of traditional, male-female relationships.

  * When *you*, the male, tell a girl how good you are in bed, that is advertising.
 It is inherently untrusted.
- * When a mutual friend tells the girl you're interested in how good you are in bed, that's public relations.
+ * When another girl tells the girl you're interested in how good you are in bed, that's public relations.
 It is generally trusted.

 The rule of thumb is that if you have an advertising based strategy, you're going to have to have a lot more "impressions" or "views" of the advertising for it to have the same impact as public relations but public relations is more hands on / takes more work.
 Whereas with advertising you simply spend money.